 CLE: Trying Complex Commercial Matters in NJ

-On August 14, Ricardo Solano, Jr. will present a Continuing Legal Education program for Lawline, an online CLE provider, on the topic of trying commercial matters in NJ.
+On August 14, Ricardo Solano, Jr. presented a Continuing Legal Education program for Lawline, an online CLE provider, on the topic of trying commercial matters in NJ.

-In this program, Mr. Solano will review the key components of the Complex Business Litigation Program, discuss tips and strategies for effectively managing the pretrial discovery process in New Jersey State Courts, and review two areas of the law in New Jersey that differ in key respects from federal practice – seeking injunctive relief and expert testimony.
-The program will also provide a brief overview of the appeals process in New Jersey State Courts.
+In this program, Mr. Solano reviewed the key components of the Complex Business Litigation Program, discussed tips and strategies for effectively managing the pretrial discovery process in New Jersey State Courts, and reviewed two areas of the law in New Jersey that differ in key respects from federal practice – seeking injunctive relief and expert testimony.
+The program also provided a brief overview of the appeals process in New Jersey State Courts.

-The program will be recorded and live webcasted from Lawline's NYC studio,and will be available in their on-demand library for future use.
-It will be held as part of Lawline's NJ Litigation & Appeals Event.
+The program was recorded and live webcasted from Lawline's NYC studio, and is available in their on-demand library.
+It was held as part of Lawline's NJ Litigation & Appeals Event.